 There are certain local content requirements that apply to specific areas of business governed by a different legal framework, such as the oil and gas industry.
-Notwithstanding this, the Private Investment Law (PIL), approved by Law No 10/18, of 26 June 2018, and its Regulation (approved by Presidential Decree No 250/18, of 30 October 2018) apply generally to all sectors.
+Notwithstanding this, the Private Investment Law (PIL), amended and republished by Law No 10/21, of 22 April 2021, and its Regulation (approved by Presidential Decree No 250/18, of 30 October 2018) apply generally to all sectors.

-The PIL provides for two procedural regimes – the prior declaration and the special regime.
+The PIL provides for three procedural regimes: the prior declaration regime; the special regime; and the contractual regime.

 In the prior declaration regime, the investor is entitled to incorporate the local company prior to the submission of the investment proposal before the competent authorities and before the Certificate of Registration of Private Investment (CRIP) is obtained.
 Notwithstanding this, rights and benefits can only be granted to the investor pursuant to the approval of the investment project.